SixBytesUnder/custom-motd/README.md

 - `weatherCode` set region code for the weather message.
   Full list of available [Accuweather location codes](accuweather_location_codes.txt)

+- `degrees` change value to "C" to show all temperatures in Celsius or "F" for Fahrenheit

 - `colour` array, lets you set your own clours.
 List of colour codes: